JMChurchill/Type-Speed-Test/README.md

 # Type-Speed-Test
-Made a quick typing speed test to try out Sass on before implementing it in larger projects
+A typing speed test with random sentence generation, level progression and scoreboard
+## What I Learned
+* Refreshed Vanila Javascript